brillout/goldpage/docs/readme.template.md

 At last but not least, we enjoy writing opulent and beginner-friendly documentation.

-Take a look at [Goldage VS Others](/docs/goldpage-vs-others.md) if you want to know more about how Goldpage compares with other tools.
+Take a look at [Goldage VS Others](/docs/goldpage-vs-others.md) for a more detailed comparison of Goldpage with other tools (CRA, Next.js, Nuxt.js, Gatsby, Vue CLI, ...).

 !INLINE ./snippets/section-footer.md #readme